silnrsi/font-lateef/documentation/source/productsite/announcement.md

 2022-04-29 (SIL WSTech team) Lateef Version 1.400 (beta release)

-- Repackage fonts so there is one axis-based Lateef family rather than three RIBBI families
+- Repackage fonts so there is a single Lateef family (containing seven weights) rather than three families, each having two weights (Regular, Bold)
-- Reverted default linespacing to that of Lateef 1.001 which was much tighter than LateefGR
+- Adjusted default linespacing to match that of Lateef 1.001 (which is tighter than LateefGR)
-- Reverted kerning to that of LateefGR.
-Characters added since LateefGR are not yet kerned.
+- Adjusted kerning to be similar to that of LateefGR
 - TypeTuner line spacing options now include
      - "Loose"  equivalent to LateefGR default
      - "Extra Loose" equivalent to LateefGR Loose setting